idrinth-api-bench/issues/CONTRIBUTING.md

 }
 ````

-This means, that nodes  must have text property for displaying them, as well
-as may have a URL, a description and more nodes as children.
+This means, that nodes must have a text property for displaying them.
+They may also have a URL, a description, and more nodes as children.

 ### Tests